pycoddiy/typing_bot/SYNTAX_HIGHLIGHTING.md

 4. **Better Development Experience**: Syntax errors and structure more visible

 ## Testing
-Use the test file created by `test_syntax_highlighting.py` or any existing `.struct` file to see the enhanced highlighting in action.
+Use the test file created by `test_syntax_highlighting.py` or any existing `.sxt` file to see the enhanced highlighting in action.